 Parameters

 Declaration Value

-uint32 Function ID: 0x8400 0007 SMC32 version

-0xC400 0007 SMC64 version
+uint32 Function ID 0x8400 0007 SMC32 version 0xC400 0007 SMC64 version

+Return

+Declaration Value

-Return Declaration Value UNDEFINED if MIGRATE_INFO_TYPE returns 2 or NOT_SUPPORTED.
+UNDEFINED if MIGRATE_INFO_TYPE returns 2 or NOT_SUPPORTED.

 SMC32 uint32 SMC64 uint64 MPIDR-based value of core where the Trusted OS is resident if return value of MIGRATE_INFO_TYPE is 0 or 1.
 This field follows the same format as the target_cpu parameter of a CPU_ON call.
 See section 5.1.4 for further details.
-See section 5.2.2 for integer values associated with each return code.

-5.1.9 SYSTEM_OFF
+5.1.9 SYSTEM\OFF

+Description

-Shut down the system.
+Shut down the syste Shut down the system.
 See section 5.10 for more details.

 Parameters

 Declaration Value

 uint32 Function ID 0x8400 0008

 Return

 Declaration Value

 void Does not return

-5.1.10 SYSTEM_RESET
+5.1.10 SYSTEM\RESET

+Description

 Reset the system.
 See section 5.11 for more details.

-Parameters Declaration
+Parameters

-Value
+Declaration Value

 uint32 Function ID 0x8400 0009

 Return

+Declaration Value

-Declaration Value void Does not return
+void Does not return

-5.1.11 SYSTEM_RESET2
+5.1.11 SYSTEM\RESET2

+Description

+Introduced in PSCI 1.1.

+Optional.

-This function extends SYSTEM_RESET.
+This function extends SY /STEM_RESET.
 It provides:

-- Architectural reset definitions. - Support for vendor-specific resets.
+Architectural reset definitions.

+Support for vender or-specific resets.

-See 5.12 for more details.
+See 5.12 for more details 5.

 Parameters

 Declaration Value

-uint32 Function ID: 0x8400 0012 SMC32 version 0x8400 0012 SMC32 version
+uint32 Function ID • 0x8400 0012 SMC32 version

+a 0xC100 0012 SMC64 version

 0xC400 0012 SMC64 version

+This many stan is burgless into the fallowing fields.

 This parameter is broken into the following fields:

 Bit[31] Reserved must be zero.

 Set to 1 for vendor-specific resets.

 Set to 0 for architectural resets.

-.
-100 • Bits[30:0]
+• Bits[30:0]

 uint32 reset_type For vendor-specific resets, the format of these bits is IMPLEMENTATION DEFINED.

 For architectural resets, the following values are defined:

 - 0x0 SYSTEM_WARM_RESET.

-All other values are reserved.
+- All other values are reserved.

-SMC32 uint32 SMC64 uint64 cookie This parameter can be used to pass additional reset information.
+SMC32 uint32 This parameter can be used to pass additional reset

-e
+SMC64 uint64 cookie information.

 Return

 Declaration Value

 This call does not return when successful.

 Architectural resets can use any of the following return values on failure:

-NOT_SUPPORTED
+SMC32 int32 NOT_SUPPORTED

-Int32 • INVALID_PARAMETERS
+SMC64 int64 INVALID_PARAMETERS

 Vendor-specific resets can use additional error codes.
 For more information, see section 5.12.

 See section 5.2.2 for integer values associated with each return code.

-5.1.12 MEM_PROTECT
+5.1.12 MEM\PROTECT